influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/troubleshooting/frequently_encountered_issues.md

 Single quote string values (for example, tag values) but do not single quote identifiers (database names, retention policy names, user names, measurement names, tag keys, and field keys).

 Double quote identifiers if they start with a digit, contain characters other than `[A-z,0-9,_]`, or if they are an [InfluxQL keyword](https://github.com/influxdb/influxdb/blob/master/influxql/README.md#keywords).
-You can double quote identifiers even if they don't fall into one of those categories but it isn't necessary.
+Double quotes are not required for identifiers if they don't fall into one of those categories but we recommend double quoting them anyway.

 Examples: